Avalanche Programs in Telluride

 New participants will learn the basics of companion rescue, while returning participants will expand their skill set with advanced topics and realistic scenario practice to help improve their skills after the course.
 This course meets guidelines set by the American Avalanche Association and also meets guidelines set by the International Commission for Alpine Rescue (ICAR).
 This course expands beyond what students learn in a Level 1 to more complex rescue scenarios.
 Students receive a certification card at the end of the course.

 This course is recommended for novice and experienced recreational backcountry travelers, and aspiring snow professionals alike.
-Locals to the Telluride area are eligible for scholarships through the Telluride Mountain Club and the Peter Inglis Avalanche Education Fund.
+Locals to the Telluride area are eligible for scholarships through the Telluride Mountain Club in collaboration with the Peter Inglis Avalanche Education Fund.

 - Identify and familiarize students with winter personal protective, avalanche rescue, and self-evacuation equipment and their proper use